Prioksko-Terrasny

 Conservation And Sustainability

-The bison program success makes this reserve globally significant for species recovery.
-Managing the tiny reserve surrounded by development requires careful buffer zone policy.
+The bison program's success makes this reserve globally significant for species recovery — the breeding center has supplied animals to reintroduction sites across the species' former European range.
+[1] Managing the small reserve surrounded by development requires careful buffer zone policy.
 Air pollution from Moscow affects the forest.
-High visitor numbers need management.
-The reserve proves conservation value persists even at very small scales near cities.
+High visitor numbers need management to prevent disturbance of the core protected zone.
+The reserve proves that meaningful conservation value persists even at very small scales in proximity to major cities.

 Visitor Ratings